 Soon, you’ll see all the channels plagued by a terrible review -- and sometimes, even by reviews left by the initial customer’s friends who wanted to pitch into an online scandal (yeah, people love those!).
 Answering the first review quickly will give them satisfaction early on and prevent them from writing the same thing everywhere.

 There are also situations when a bad review is the result of a misunderstanding that can be solved easily.
 If you get to it quickly enough, you’ll be able to turn the client’s frown upside down and even get them to purchase from you again.
+Therefore sending them SMS alerts or making instant calls and offering quick solutions can reduce customer churn.

 No time to review all the platforms regularly and reply to reviews fast enough?
 We get it!
 Wiremo helps you stay on top of your online reputation from a single dashboard.
 Sign up to cut hours of review management off your already busy schedule!